stan-dev/stanc3/README.md

 - Ported all function signatures from Stan Math
 - A well-tested semantic/type checker with informative semantic error messages
 - Lexical position printed in syntactic and semantic error messages
-- Tests for all models in `stan/src/test/test-models/good` (including the pretty printing functionality) and `stan/src/test/test-models/bad`, using Mercurials Cram testing framework
+- Tests for all models in `stan/src/test/test-models/good` (including the pretty printing functionality) and `stan/src/test/test-models/bad`
 - 100% coverage of parse errors with informative custom syntax errors implemented using Menhir's Incremental API
 - Added hundreds of extra bad Stan models to test errors (all the models in `stan/src/example-bad/new`) to obtain 100% coverage of all possible parse errors
 - A pretty printer for Stan models
 - Work in progress on intermediate representations and code generation

 ### TODO for beta release
+- End-to-end model compilation test framework
-- Write code generation phase with tests (~2 weeks)
+- Write code generation phase with tests
-- Macro pre-processor with correct mapping of error locations (~2 days)
+- Macro pre-processor with correct mapping of error locations

 ### Cool stuff to do after
 - Create IRs and transforms (embodying compiler optimisations, like loop optimisations, constant-folding, inlining, CSE, DCE, LICM, auto vectorisation/parallelisation, algebraic simplification, ...) from AST